peterhpark/peterhpark.github.io/_pages/about.md

 supervision of Dr. [Marcel Oberlaender](https://mpinb.mpg.de/en/research-groups/groups/in-silico-brain-sciences/group-leader.html) at the Max Planck Institute of Neurobiology of Behavior.

-After finishing the master's degree, I returned to my home country (South Korea) to fulfil the mandatory military service.
+After finishing the master's degree, I returned to my home country (South Korea) due to conscription as a South Korean citizen.
-However, I was fortunate enough to work in scientific research to fulfil the mandatory military service of three years.
+I was fortunate enough to work in scientific research to fulfil the mandatory military service of three years.
 For the last three years, I worked as a research scientist under supervision of Prof. [Jong Chul Ye](https://bispl.weebly.com/professor.html) at the Korea Advanced Institute of Science and Technology.
 I was part of a multi-institutional initiative to lay technical foundations for
 South Korea’s connectome project.
 As the project manager of my research division, I spearheaded the development of deep learning